Archive for Month: January 2011

 That bright star?
 The afterburners from an F-18 Hornet after takeoff from the USS Carl Vinson.
 Source: Navy News Service – Eye on the Fleet.

 Jay Rosen, Columbia University Journalism Professor, posted a picture of a print-editorial piece in The Valley Press, a small local newspaper in Connecticut.
 It was an intriguing read into the minds of many in traditional media.
-For the hard of eyesight (it’s small), let me transcribe this fascinating editorial from editor Abigail Albair: As a […]
+For the hard of eyesight (it’s small), let me transcribe this fascinating editorial from […]

 The time has come when Amazon has updated their listings to include the WordPress Bible: 2nd Edition, available April 12, 2011.
 This edition has been updated for WordPress 3.1 and includes detailed information on WordPress, WordPress Multisite, Post Formats, Post Types, Advanced queries, new APIs and more.
-The 1st edition, which you can buy today, […]
+The 1st edition, […]

 Gawker Media auto blog Jalopnik had a fairly sobering post up, in remembrance of Martin Luther King, Jr. Day, that described “The Green Book”, a publication that ceased publishing in 1964 with the Civil Rights Act.
-The book was created to assist black travelers, by listing businesses and establishments around the country (and later some […]
+The book was created to assist black travelers, by listing businesses and establishments around […]

 A lot of football around these parts lately, so let me stir things up… Again.
 I know I’m going to get the Haterade.
 I’m okay with that.
 I have opinions and they are ALWAYS right.